Just under 10,000 sq ft of outstanding accommodation

 Stunning show house available by appointment

-JUST LAUNCHED STUNNING SHOW HOUSE AVAILABLE BY APPOINTMENT.
+SUPERB SHOW HOUSE AVAILABLE.
 Heathcote, located centrally within Beaconsfield ? s Golden Triangle, is an imposing Arts and Crafts new country mansion, constructed to an exceptional specification with an opulent and luxurious interior.
 Set within 0.62 acres of formal landscaped grounds, this impressive new country home offers 9,941 square feet of sumptuous, state of the art, luxurious living ? inside and out.

 This represents a sample of the fees tenants will be required to pay once the terms of the tenancy have been agreed.
 When you agree to place an offer on a property through The Frost Partnership a holding fee of £200 is required to hold the property.
 This amount will be deducted from the following fees due prior to moving in.